NHSDigital/validated-relationships-service-api/README.md

 This folder contains templates that can be customised for items such as opening pull requests or issues within the repo

-`/.github/workflows`: This folder contains templates for github action workflows such as:
+`/.github/workflows`: This folder contains templates for GitHub action workflows such as:
 - `pr-lint.yaml`: This workflow template shows how to link Pull Request's to Jira tickets and runs when a pull request is opened.
 - `continuous-integration.yml`: This workflow template shows how to publish a Github release when pushing to master.
+- `sandbox-checks.yaml`: This workflow checks the sandbox meets the formatting and linting rules (Black + Flake8).
+Also it runs the sandbox unit tests (Pytest)

 #### `/azure`: